Jawbone/UPPlatform_Android_SDK/README.md

 #### Obtain Your OAuth Credentials
 Sign into the [Jawbone UP Developer Portal](http://jawbone.com/up/developer) using your Jawbone UP account.
 If you do not have an account you can create one by going to [jawbone.com/start/signup](http://jawbone.com/start/signup).
 Register your organization by pressing "Manage Account".
 Follow the instructions to create a new app and get your OAuth Client ID and App Secret keys that you will use to authenticate with the UP Platform.
-Specify your custom redirect URI in the "OAuth Redirect URI" field or use the default value up-platform://redirect.
+Specify your custom redirect URI in the "OAuth Redirect URI" field or use the default value **up-platform://redirect**.
 Note that for Android SDK this url is redundant, we will never leave the app and thus won't need to be redirected to it.
-But the OAuth specification calls for it and this architecture is also used by Jawbone for web based OAuth authentication so we leave it here.
+But the OAuth specification calls for it.
+Also, this framework is also used by Jawbone for web based OAuth authentication so we leave it here.
 Suffice to say whatever non-null uri is entered here should be the same used in app.

 #### Download the Jawbone UP Android SDK